-Semuc Champey Guatemala is a natural gem that every traveler in Central America should include in their itinerary.
+Semuc Champey is a natural gem that every traveler in Central America should include in their backpacking Guatemala trip.

 Located in the heart of the Guatemalan jungle, these turquoise natural pools lie on top of the fast flowing and wild Rio Cahabon, which goes underground for a few hundred meters.